-Reminder - Bank Holidays
+Reminder - August Bank Holiday

 If you urgently need to see a GP over the bank holidays, call 111.
 The NHS 111 service can put you in contact with the GP out-of-hours service, which can arrange for you to see a healthcare professional during bank holidays, evenings and weekends.